 There are many reasons why your students could be shutting down in math class.

-• They might be feeling the peer pressure to "play dumb" about math - the "I'm not a math person" syndrome that we're all so familiar with.
+- They might be feeling peer pressure to “play dumb” about math—the “I’m not a math person” syndrome that we’re all so familiar with.

-• They are very likely afraid to make a mistake.
-I've had many students over the years with a complete fear of being wrong in any situation.
+- They are very likely afraid to make a mistake.
+Over the years, I’ve had many students who completely fear being wrong in any situation.

-Whatever the reasons, we need to work hard to create environments where our students feel safe taking risks in their learning.
+Whatever the reasons, we must work hard to create environments where our students feel safe taking risks in their learning.

 Strategies for Encouraging Risk-Taking in Math